Ojārs Siliņš: Professional career

 At the beginning of October 2016 Ojars signed a one-month deal with Bundesliga team Telekom Baskets Bonn and after an excellent performances during the month signed an extension for a season despite offers from other teams.
 In July 2017 OJ was the first summer acquisition of Aquila Basket Trento, signing a one-year-contract with the team and returning to ULEB Eurocup.
 Silins had his best season thus far, establishing himself as an elite shooter during season 2017/2018 and as a starter helped his underdog team to go to Italian finals.

-In October 15, 2018 Ojars signed a deal with the Italian basketball club Pallacanestro Trieste.
+On October 15, 2018 Ojars signed a deal with the Italian basketball club Pallacanestro Trieste.
 Despite good performances and growing role OJ decided to opt-out after two months.
 In January he signed with Sidigas Avellino.

-On December 4, 2019, he signed with Brescia Leonessa of the Italian Lega Basket Serie A (LBA) a two month contract with an option to extend it until the end of the season as replacement for the injured Ken Horton.
+On December 4, 2019, he signed with Brescia Leonessa of the Italian Lega Basket Serie A (LBA) a two-month contract with an option to extend it until the end of the season as replacement for the injured Ken Horton.

-On January 30, 2020, he has signed with Gravelines-Dunkerque of the French LNB Pro A. For the 2020-2021 season, Silins signed with BC Astana.
+On January 30, 2020, he has signed with Gravelines-Dunkerque of the French LNB Pro A. For the 2020–2021 season, Silins signed with BC Astana.
 There he made his VTB United League debut and stood out with a couple of stellar performances against then Euroleague team BC Khimki.
 At the end of the season he helped Astana to win Kazakhstan League title and was named the best foreigner in league finals.

 On July 6, 2021 Silins signed a contract with BC Kalev.
 Under coach Roberts Štelmahers he transitioned back to the small forward position.

 On September 5, 2022, he has signed with Stal Ostrów Wielkopolski of the Polish Basketball League (PLK).
 After a great regular season, in which Silins helped his team to win Polish Supercup and ENBL trophy, he extended the contract with the team for one more season.

 After two great seasons with BM Stal, on July 9 2024, Silins signed on to play for another ambitious Polish team Legia Warsaw.
 Ojars helped Legia win its first Polish championship in 56 years and extended his contract for another year.

+On July 20, 2026, after 16 years abroad, Silins signed a two-year contract with Latvian powerhouse VEF Rīga.